 An applicant has 2 years to complete renovations, but extensions not exceeding 2 additional years may be granted by the Department of Codes and Regulations if needed.
 Upon completion of the work, the applicant shall notify the Construction Review Division of the Department of Codes and Regulations.
 Construction review staff will conduct an on-site inspection to confirm work was completed as proposed and certify the same to PVA.
 PVA will then issue the moratorium certificate to the applicant.
 The 5 year moratorium will become effective on the next assessment date, January 1, following issuance of the moratorium certificate.
 The Assessment Moratorium Certificate is transferable from the holder of the certificate to a new owner.
 The moratorium assessment value is based on the “frozen” value that was based on the PVA field inspection made prior to renovations.
 The moratorium assessment or “frozen” value is effective for the 5 year period listed on the certificate, and expires January 1 following the end of the period.

 Application must be made at least 30 days prior to beginning renovations.
-The application can be downloaded from the Louisville Metro Department of Codes and Regulations website @: https://louisvilleky.gov/government/construction-review/tax-moratorium Applications are to be completed and submitted to the Construction Review Division of Codes and Regulations along with a $45 application fee.
+The application can be downloaded from the Louisville Metro Department of Codes and Regulations website @: https://louisvilleky.gov/government/construction-review/tax-moratorium Applications are to be completed and submitted to the Construction Review Division of Codes and Regulations along with a $40 application fee.
+The $40 administrative fee may be waived at the discretion of the Director of Code Enforcement and the Property Valuation Administrator for low-income homeowners.
 Applications expire 2 years from date of application if no work occurs as proposed on the application.